jacklindenberg/Health-Data-Competition/README.md

 # Health-Data-Competition
-The code and final presentation from the 2022 Interdisciplinary Health Data Competition at the University of Minnesota.
+The code and final presentation from my group's participation in the 2022 Interdisciplinary Health Data Competition at the University of Minnesota.

 The prompt of the competition was: "Teams will complete an exploratory analysis of the public-use HCAHPS survey to assess how patient experience relates to other aspects of care.